 The introduction of the Washington College Grant (formerly the State Need Grant) as an entitlement program is a "game changer" for many students.
 The Washington College Grant provides grants for students without a high school credential who test at a certain level, earn six college credits successfully, or are co-enrolled in I-BEST and Washington's High School Plus (HS+) program.
 This income-based program provides 100 percent tuition funding at eligible institutions for eligible students with incomes up to 55 percent of the state's median family income.
-The Washington College Grant awards are prorated for eligible students whose family income is between 56 to 100 percent of the state's median family income is between 56 to 100 percent of the state's median family income is determined by this opportunity disseminated statewide to students, families, high school counselors, and college personnel.
+The Washington College Grant awards are prorated for eligible students whose family income is between 56 to 100 percent of the state's median family income.
+The challenge is getting the information about this opportunity disseminated statewide to students, families, high school counselors, and college personnel.